zulip/zulip-mobile/docs/howto/windows.md

         C:\Users\{User}\AppData\Local\Android\Sdk\emulator
         ```

 5. Go to the Windows Store and type the name of the linux distro you
    would like to use with WSL.
 These instructions have been tested to
    work on Ubuntu and Debian GNU/Linux.
 When the page for your selected
-   distro opens.
-Click on 'Get' to install it.
+   distro opens, click on 'Get' to install it.

 6. You will receive a notification when the installation has
    completed.
 Click on 'Launch' to open it.
 When it opens, you will